 Please click here for

-NovoSeven® RT Prescribing Information and Instructions for Use.
+NovoSeven® RT Prescribing Information.

 You are encouraged to report negative side effects of prescription drugs to the

 NovoSeven® RT is a prescription medicine.
 Novo Nordisk provides